NixImagery/Niximagery/_exposures/2020-07-13-Ilford-orthochrome-80.md

   - Nikon FM
   - Ilford Ortho 80
 ---
 Black and white orthochromatic film, cost £12.50 per roll from Analog Wonderland.
-Loaded 13th July 2020, still in camera.
+Loaded 13th July 2020, final frames wasted as I put the camera in for CLA.
 Used without a filter.

 Brand|Type|ISO|Format|Exposures|Camera|Lens
 :----|:---|:--|:-----|:--------|:-----|:----